KOFY-TV: Return to independence

 In the FCC's incentive auction, KOFY-TV sold its spectrum for $88,357,227 and indicated that it would enter into a post-auction channel sharing agreement.
 On October 30, 2017, the station entered into a channel sharing agreement with KCNZ-CD (channel 28); concurrently, Granite Broadcasting agreed to sell the KOFY-TV license to Stryker Media 2, a sister company to KCNZ-CD owner Poquito Mas Communications, for $6 million; Stryker Media 2 is a subsidiary of CNZ Communications.
 The sale was completed on October 15, 2018.

 End of local operations

 On April 15, 2022, KOFY-TV's studio was shut down and it began to pass-through Grit for its entire broadcast week on its main channel.
 On April 2, 2024, KOFY-TV's main channel switched to Merit Street and Grit moved to its second subchannel.
+In 2026, with Merit having financial problems, KOFY went back to Spanish programming with the Estrella TV network on its main channel.

 Past programming

 Syndicated programming

 Prior to the switch to Grit, KOFY-TV offered a schedule of syndicated first-run and off-network programming such as The Steve Wilkos Show, Jerry Springer, Maury, Right This Minute, Law & Crime Daily, America's Court with Judge Ross, Last Man Standing, and Black-ish.

 In addition, the station occasionally aired ABC network programming in the event of programming conflicts on KGO.